TE-YoshinoriOota/Spresense_fftanalyzer_sample/README.md

 ```

 # Signal Processing
-Signal processing is done by as per a request from subcore-1, and the communication between the maincore and the subcore-1 is done on the main loop.
-It means that signal processing is worked on the different thread from the signal capturing thread.
-The main loop on the maincore is very simple.
-Checking requests from the subcore-1 constantly, when a request arrived, check the sid
+Signal processing is done as per a request from Subcore-1, and the communication between Maincore and Subcore-1 is done on the main loop.
+It means that signal processing is worked on the different thread from the signal capturing thread explained above.
+The main loop on Maincore is very simple.
+Checking requests from Subcore-1 constantly, when a request arrived, check the sid to detect what kind of process Subcore-1 needs, and do that.

 ```